Distance Formula

 a right triangle with the hypotenuse having endpoints of (-1,-1) and (4,-5). the change in y is -4 while the change in x is 5.

-Sometimes you may wonder if switching the points in calculating the distance can affect the final outcome.
+You might wonder if swapping the points when calculating the distance affects the final result.

-The first solution shows the usual way because we assign which point is the first and second based on the order in which they are given to us in the problem.
-In the second solution, we switch the points.
+The first solution follows the standard approach because we assign the first and second points based on the order they are presented in the problem.
+In the second solution, we reverse the order of the points.

 • Solution 1: